Episode 2: Nature Connection

 It’s where we can share our love of nature and wildlife, celebrate rural lifestyle, and rejoice at how the ‘truly great’ outdoors helps to shape our identity and passions.
 It’s about the quest for freedom and adventure, reflection and contentment.
 Ultimately it’s about achieving a slow-paced and meaningful life.

 This, in its entirety, is what I call 'Nature Connection'.

-If you like this podcast, then you might like The Quiet Fields, Fennel's Journal No. 7, and Nature Escape, Fennel's Journal No. 12.
+If you like this podcast, then you might like Fennel's books The Quiet Fields and Nature Escape.
 Please also subscribe to Fennel on Friday.
 You'll receive a blog, video or podcast sent direct to your email inbox in time for the weekend.